laravel-enso/documentation/docs/guide/getting-started.md

 8. Launch the site and log into the project with user: `admin@laravel-enso.com`, password: `password`

-9. For live reload / hot module replacement functionality run `yarn serve`
+9. For live reload / hot module replacement functionality run `client/yarn serve`

 ### Optional